Area: All Faculty and Staff

 Mrs. Dennison previously worked at the Academy in the admissions and business offices and as an English and Journalism teacher.
 She spent 13 years as an Assistant Principal in the Cumberland County School System.
-Mrs. Dennison has a BS in Mass Communications from Methodist University and an MA in School Administration from the University of Phoenix.
+Mrs. Dennison has a bachelor’s degree in Mass Communications from Methodist University and an master’s degree in School Administration from the University of Phoenix.
 She also holds a Professional Educator’s license as a K-12 Principal.
-Mrs. Dennison’s husband, Kevin, also works at F.A. as the varsity track and field coach and the varsity girls’ basketball coach.
+Mrs. Dennison’s husband, Kevin, also works at F.A. as the director of facilities, varsity track and field coach and the varsity girls’ basketball coach.